the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 This tutorial presents the basic anatomy of a brain network model at the region level using The Virtual Brain’s (TVB’s) graphical interface.
 You are not expected to launch all the simulations.
-However, following these steps you should be able to reproduce the results from the simulations in the project BuildingYourOwnBrainNetworkModel.

-In this tutorial, all the data have already been generated.
-You can download the BuildingYourOwnBrainNetworkModel.zip file in the `TVB sharing area
+We will be using the Default Project that should be imported when you start TVB.
-<http://www.thevirtualbrain.org/tvb/zwei/client-area/public>`_.
-We’ll only go through
+We’ll only go through the necessary steps required to reproduce some simulations.
-the necessary steps required to reproduce some simulations.
 You can always start over, click along and/or try to change parameters.

 -------------------